 |Contract length||24 months||24 months||24 months||24 months|

-To get it, as well as being in an area that can receive a 4G signal, you’ll also need a 4G tariff and a 4G-compatible handset.
+To get a superfast connection as well as being in an area that can receive a 4G signal, you’ll also need a 4G tariff and a 4G-compatible handset.
+Most providers have 4G coverage checkers online so check if you'll be able to recieve it before buying.
+If you often travel around the country, it's also worth checking where else in the country you'll be able to get it.

 Important.
 Because of the way retailers give us data for the iPhone tool, we’re unable to specify whether a tariff is 4G or 3G.
 If you’re looking for a 4G tariff, click through and check first.